-3.06 (a) The Employer shall advise new Employees of the fact that a Collective Agreement is in effect.
+3.07 (a) The Employer shall advise new Employees of the fact that a Collective Agreement is in effect.
 A representative of the Union shall have the right to make a presentation of up to thirty (30) minutes during the paid orientation of new Employees.
 Attendance at the presentation shall not be compulsory.

 (b) An Employee shall have the right to wear the Union lapel pin/button during working hours.

+The Employer shall grant Union Representatives access to its premises for Union business subject to the approval of the Manager Labour Relations or designate.

+(d) Union membership meetings may be held on Employer premises subject to the approval of the Manager Labour Relations or designate.

-3.07 Union Stewards
+3.08 Union Stewards